Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Borwein trinomials

 \section{Borwein trinomials}

-In this section we apply Theorem~\ref{thm:2elementshape} to study expansions of the periodic rod sets $[1,\anti{2}]$ and $[\anti{1},\anti{2}]$ to rod sets $[a,b]$.
-These expansions provide another view of results in the literature on factoring some Borwein trinomials.
+In this section we apply Theorem~\ref{thm:2elementshape} to study expansions of the periodic rod sets $[1,\anti{2}]$ and $[\anti{1},\anti{2}]$ --- the rod sets of shape $\langle 1, 2 \rangle$ that are \emph{not} Lucas rod sets.
+We find all their expansions to a two element shape.
+These expansions provide another view of results in the literature on factoring Borwein trinomials.

-\begin{definition} A \emph{Borwein polynomial} is a polynomial all of whose coefficients are $\pm 1$.
+\begin{definition} A \emph{Borwein polynomial} is a polynomial all of whose nonzero coefficients are $\pm 1$.
 We will assume in addition that the constant term is 1. \end{definition}

 Borwein polynomials correspond to finite rod sets with just one rod of each length.